We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 That being said, this treatment may not work well for those who toss and turn during their sleep.
 Though the honey doesn’t feel overly sticky on your face, it may get all over your pillow and potentially in your hair if you change positions frequently during the night.

 Avocado oil is another excellent option that can be used in combination with almond oil.
-Avocados contain a number of different nutrients that are beneficial to skin health, including vitamin E. There’s also evidence that they can improve wound healing, meaning they can keep your skin in excellent condition.
+Avocados contain a number of different nutrients that are beneficial to skin health, including vitamin E. There’s also evidence that they can

 Mix two drops of avocado oil with four drops of almond oil and apply it to the dark circles under your eyes.
 Wash it off the next morning.